 What Can Molders/Foundry Workers Affected by Asbestos Exposure Do?

-Best is to call the doctor and schedule a screening.
+The best is to call the doctor and schedule a screening.
 If you are experiencing any of the following symptoms, please seek professional help:

 - pain in the chest or abdomen